Kuree/pysv/docs/basics.rst

 Notice that your function can take normal input arguments.
 All the output arguments will be generated after the inputs.

+If we want to pass a SystemVerilog open array to Python and used in libraries such as numpy, you can use ``DataType.IntArray``.
+Currently only ``int32_t`` type is supported.
+Because it uses ``py::memoryview`` under the hood, the array will not be coppied.
+Instead, it is accessed via a multable array view.
+As a result, the system can handle arbitrary number of dimensions.

 Library compilation
 -------------------
 In order to use pysv in your testbench, you first need to compile the python